KIT-IAI/pyWATTS/docs/source/how_to_use.rst

 The simplest way of writing own modules is to make use of the template.py.
 Nevertheless, you normally have to perform the following steps:

 1. Decide whether your module is a Transformer or Estimator.
 Accordingly, your module has to inherit from BaseTransformer or BaseEstimator.
-   The difference between both is that the Transformer has no fit method in contrast to the Estimator.
+   The difference between both is that the Estimator has a fit method in contrast to the Transformer.
 2. Implement the following methods:

-   * __init__: TODO describe the methods
+   * __init__: method to create the module and its specific parameters
-   * transform: TODO describe here the requirements on datavariables.
-I.e.
-     * Naming convention of datavariables, [We have to develop a convention]
-     * The first dimension of the datavariable has to be a time dimension, since we work with time series.
+   * transform: executes the transformation defined in the module.
+Note that the first dimension of the datavariable has to be a time dimension since we work with time series.
-   * get_params:
+   * get_params: method to get the module specific parameters
-   * set_params:
+   * set_params: method set the module specific parameters
-   * fit: if you module is an estimator
+   * fit: method to fit the model if you module is an estimator
-   * save and load: if your module has to save and load more than the parameters that are returned by get_params.
+   * save and load: method to save and load if your module has to save and load more than the parameters that are returned by get_params.
      Moreover, if you save your module, you have to use the file_manager to get a path where you can save your module.
      The pipeline will pass a filemanager to the save function.

    Please note that some util methods exist in pywatts.utils.
-These methods are often used by modules for handling xarray datasets.
+These methods are often used by modules to handle xarray datasets.

 After completing these two steps, you can use your created module in your pipeline.